-I’ve hear so many bilingual people making this fatal mistake trying to the use the French word “introduire” as in let me introduce myself.
+I’ve heard so many bilingual people making this fatal mistake trying to use the French word “introduire” as in let me introduce myself.

 Well, please, do not use the word “introduire” to talk about “introducing yourself” in French, as it means to get in or insert.
 Do you know how many times I’ve heard Americans speaking French saying “let me insert myself?”
 Ouch, if you are a man saying this to a woman, do you see how embarrassing this could be?